elcarimay/OPIC/Trip/Recent Trip.md

 # Do you remember recent trip?
 What did you do?
 What was the special thing in your trip?
 ```
 I went to Saipan, a small island in the western Pacific Ocean.
-During the trip,
-I enjoyed the beautiful beaches and crystal clear waters, and went snorkeling to
+During the trip, I enjoyed the beautiful beaches and crystal-clear waters, and I went snorkeling to explore the colorful underwater world around Managaha Island.

-explore the colorful underwater world in the Managaha island.
-I also visited some
+I also visited some historic sites, including World War II battlefields and memorials, which gave me a chance to learn more about the island’s history.

-historic sites, such as World War II battlefields and memorials.
+But the most special part of the trip was the chance to see the amazing starlit sky at night.

-The most special thing about my trip was the opportunity to witness a lot of starlights.
+I lay down on a mat with my family and just looked up.
+It felt like the stars were falling down toward us — the sky was filled with so many of them.
-I lay down on a mat and watched it with my family.
-I felt like lots of stars were going down to me.
+I was deeply moved by the beautiful scenery, and in that moment, I felt truly grateful to be with my family.

-I was impressed by the beautiful scenary.
-And I felt grateful to be with my family.
+It’s a memory I’ll never forget.
 ```